amramos/learning/Notes/docker.md

 		-i - interactive
 		--name <name> - give the container a name
 		-p <host port>:<container port> - mapping docker host port to container port, example 80:5000 maps the port 80 of the docker host to the port 5000 of the container
-		-v <host dir>:<container dir> - maps a directory on the docker host to a directory inside the container. example /opt/datadir:/var/lib/mysql
+		-v <host dir>:<container dir> - maps a directory (volume) on the docker host to a directory inside the container. example /opt/datadir:/var/lib/mysql

 ###docker exec <container ID or name> <command>
 	runs a command on a running container